What is available

 It can also increase reading speed and improve concentration and productivity for many students.

-Location: This software is available on all public access PCs and it can be provided for a managed desktop on request.
+Location: This software is available on all public access PCs and can also be downloaded for free from the Applications Catalog to a managed desktop.

-This software allows users to magnify text and change contrast (such as black on white instead of white on black).
+Allows users to magnify digital text and change contrast (such as black on white instead of white on black).

 It is especially helpful for people with a visual impairment and for materials which cannot easily be converted to audio, such as charts and diagrams.